-The Gnostic Movement (TGM) offered a variety of free Gnostic courses during the first half of the 2000s through its primary website, ‘Mysticweb.org’.
+The Gnostic Movement (TGM) offered a variety of free Gnostic courses from 2001-2005 through its primary website, ‘Mysticweb.org’.
 These classes were available to interested students both online through the website, and in person at one of TGM’s many study centers around the world.

 When Belsebuub established Mysticweb in 2001, online learning through internet classes was a rarity, especially in the field of spirituality.
-Belsebuub’s vision for Mysticweb was to bring the compelling message of spiritual development to anyone with an internet connection, and goal in which it was extremely successful.
+Belsebuub’s vision for Mysticweb was to bring the compelling message of spiritual development to anyone with an internet connection, and the site was extremely successful in doing so.

 When Belsebuub first offered his courses, he began by writing the weekly material for a given course one week at a time, releasing a new installment each week until the whole course he was working on was completed.
 In this way, over roughly a year’s time, he had authored three main course offerings: Astral Travel and Dreams, A Course in Self-Discovery, and Esoteric Wisdom.